Cartoon Network (India): 2000s

 The Life and Times of Juniper Lee premiered on CN India on 11 September 2005.

 Cartoon Network continued to air new episodes and seasons from Beyblade, Pokémon, and their movies, which continued to rank No. 1 and No. 2 in the kids' genre.
 Half Ticket Express a preschool block was launched which aired series like Dragon Tales, Franklin, and The Koala Brothers.
 Another programming block Thoda Meow Thoda Bow featuring Tom and Jerry, Scooby-Doo, and The Sylvester & Tweety Mysteries was launched on Children's Day.

-In 2005, Cartoon Network aired an television special with Aamir Khan to promote Mangal Pandey: The Rising.
+On 12 April 2005, Cartoon Network aired Dragon Ball GT and a television special with Aamir Khan to promote Mangal Pandey: The Rising.
 In this interview style special Khan is interviewed by Johnny Bravo.

 Camp Lazlo was launched on 12 February 2006.

-On 10 October 2006, Cartoon Network started the new series Ben 10.
+On 10 October 2006, Cartoon Network began to air a new series, Ben 10.

 Cartoon Network launched an action series titled Gransazers on the action block Toonami in January 2007 and later Justirisers on 7 March 2007, and the singer Shankar Mahadevan sang its title track in Hindi.
 The series after airing all episodes was replaced by Sazer X on 3 July 2007 in which Shaan sung the title track.
 The Boomerang programming block was launched in August 2007 which aired classic properties like Tom & Jerry, Scooby-Doo, Popeye, and Jackie Chan Adventures.

 On 6 December 2008, Cartoon Network India, along with the other Asia Pacific feeds, featured an updated graphics package which was titled the "New Wave Era".
 It had the 'CN' logo tilted slightly diagonally, as opposed to the previous look of the "City Era".

 A few days later, on 11 December 2008, Cartoon Network began to air the next series in the Ben 10 franchise, Ben 10: Alien Force.
 It also aired new Ben 10 movies.

 On 28 June 2009, an episode titled Johnny Goes to Bollywood was aired exclusively in India.
 The special was produced by Famous House of Animation in Mumbai.

 Other notable series acquired by Cartoon Network India were The Adventures of Tintin (2001), Spider-Man: The New Animated Series (2003), Archie's Weird Mysteries (2004), Jumanji (2004), Transformers: Armada (2004), and The Spectacular Spider-Man (2009).